-Tuning Linux to work with VM
+Tuning Linux to work with VIVI

-- On-Demand Timer: echo "0" >/proc/sys/kernel/hz\timer in SLES8, SLES9 - V-DISK for swap, minimum virtual storage (Use the SWAPGEN EXEC.
-See Appendix 2) In SLES8, use dasd\diag\mod. - MINIOPT CACHE RECORDMDC for real DIAG minidisks.
-CMS FORMAT/RESERVE + mke2fs.
-No dasdfmt or fdasd!
-13X throughput for 50% increase in I/O CPU. - Use "dasdfmt -d cdl" or reserve first cylinder of pack for VM disk label: - MDISK 294 3390 1 3338 V163E1 MR LINUX USR DASDC - Use INCLUDE files and ACIGROUPS in the directory to better manage - Stagger file-level backups of Linux servers.
+- Apply the on-demand timer patch from IBM Developerworks - SuSE has it applied and ready to use as an rpm if you buy the service. - Shared DASD such as /usr - V-DISK for swap, minimum virtual storage (Requires change to Linux.
+See Appendix 2) - MINIOPT CACHE RECORDMDC for real minidisks - Use "dasdfmt cdl" or reserve first cylinder of pack for VM disk label: - MDISK 294 3390 1 3338 V163E1 MR LINUX USR DASDC - -^ - Use INCLUDE files and ACIGROUPS in the directory to better manage - Stagger file-level backups of Linux servers.